Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

      debugPrint('An error occured! fix it dummy!') end)

-debugPrint(errorValue) -- will print > 'An error occured! fix it dummy!'
+debugPrint(errorValue) --> An error occured! fix it dummy!
 ```

 ***